dinhtrivonguyen/nestjs-docker/README.md

 ## Let's get started!

-Create a new NestJS application
+Create a new NestJS application.
-Started by installing the NestJS CLI using npm on my machine and creating a new project:
+Started by installing the NestJS CLI using npm and creating a new project:

 ```sh
 npm i -g @nestjs/cli